-Once considered impersonal or informal, digital invitations are now a stylish, sustainable, and entirely acceptable option for couples planning modern weddings.
+Once considered impersonal or informal, digital wedding invitations are now a stylish, sustainable, and entirely acceptable option for couples planning modern weddings.

-The shift toward digital invitations isn’t just about convenience — although that’s certainly a big perk.
+The shift toward digital invitations isn’t just about convenience although that’s certainly a big perk.
 Many couples cite sustainability and cost savings as driving factors.
 Traditional stationery suites, while gorgeous, can be expensive and waste-heavy.
 Digital invites eliminate paper waste, postage costs, and the logistical back-and-forth of mail delays or lost envelopes.

 Technology also allows for elevated designs that rival printed versions.
 Platforms like Lovebird, Paperless Post, Greenvelope, and Bliss & Bone offer luxurious aesthetics, animation, and personalized touches that feel anything but basic.

-Modern Digital Invitation Etiquette
+Modern Digital Wedding Invitation Etiquette

-1. Know When It’s Appropriate
+1. Know When Digital Invitations Work Best

 Digital invitations are widely accepted for most wedding-related events — especially save-the-dates, engagement parties, showers, welcome parties, and even some ceremonies and receptions.
 That said, for very formal or black-tie weddings, some guests (particularly older generations) may still expect a physical invitation.
 In these cases, a hybrid model — mailing printed invitations to select guests while sending digital versions to others — is a thoughtful compromise.